 This disorder is not a curse.

-There many people who do not see adult autism as a curse.
-And on the other hand, there are many people who actually enjoy being autistic.
-They considered being autistic a part of who they are and wouldn’t have it any other way.
+They consider being autistic a part of who they are and wouldn’t have it any other way.
 They don’t want to be cured; they just want to be accepted by everyone.
 Yes, they too have strengths and weaknesses like everyone else, but most of all, they are people and have every right to enjoy life just like you and me.

 One of the best ways that we can supports autistic adults, aside from supporting the individual and treating them as a human being; is to also support their families.